Prince Zeka, the voice of "makoul"

 In 2007, he presented his next album “Maturité” (meaning "maturity"): this music is unique, beautiful and combined with mature themes.
 With his unique style of "Makoul" that can be classified in world music, Prince Zeka transports messages of equality and freedom.
 He is committed to a long-overdue appreciation of african lifestyles and addresses in his songs the many aspects of this lifestyle, both the beautiful and inspiring forms of culture, and also the cruel sides of corrupt politics.

-In 2012, he presents his current album "Ecoutez", dedicated to his homeland DRC.
+In 2012, he releases the album "Ecoutez", dedicated to his homeland DRC.
 In this album Prince Zeka is trying to express his love to his country and denounces the causes that led to this enormous suffering.

-His new EP "Ma Jolie" - release in nov.
-2016 - shows Prince Zeka's romantic side: all of the songs are about love, either the one between lovers, or even that to God.
+His current album "Ma Jolie" shows Prince Zeka's romantic side: all of the songs are about love, either the one between lovers, or even that to God.
 In soulfull ballades like "Lovely day one", but also peppy songs like "Ma jolie" which tempts immediately to dance, Prince Zeka spans the musical spectrum also from reggae as in "God is stronger than all", or Rumba congolaise in "Zonga" to Zouk in "Danger d'amour".

 In his musical career Prince Zeka presented his music on the same stage with the biggest stars and music legends, such as: Miriam Makeba, Joe Zawinul, Alpha Blondy, Lucky Dube, Jimmy Cliff, Ziggy Marley and Rita, U Roy, Durlinger, James Brown, Joe Cocker, CeCe Rogers (Jestofunk), Bobby Bird (composer of "sex machine"), Lalomie Washburn (singer of James Brown).